dhellmann/pymotw/PyMOTW/difflib/index.rst

 Junk Data
 =========

-All of the functions which produce diff sequences accept arguments to indicate which lines should be ignored, and which characters within a line should be ignored.
+All of the functions that produce diff sequences accept arguments to indicate which lines should be ignored, and which characters within a line should be ignored.
 This can be used to ignore markup or whitespace changes in two versions of file, for example.

 .. include:: difflib_junk.py
     :literal: